mseyfi/mseyfi.github.io/posts/DecisionTrees.md

    That feature is used at this node, and the data is divided accordingly.
 4. **Repeat** the process separately for the left and right subsets (recursion).

-So yes — you don’t pre-decide an order of features.
+So we don’t pre-decide an order of features.
 At each node, the tree *re-evaluates all candidate features again* and “switches” to whichever one is most useful at that point in the data.

-Would you like me to also explain how **feature subsampling** changes this (like in Random Forests where you don’t look at all features each time)?